xiangshiyin/machine-learning-for-actuarial-science/2025-spring/final/README.md

     * Suggested project topics published.
   * **2025-04-07**: Project topics finalized and approved.
   * **2025-04-28**: **Final project presentation.**

+# LLM Policies
+- Although the general expectation is to avoid using LLMs for the project, specific use cases may be permitted if discussed and approved by the instructor.
+- For approved LLM use cases, these additional deliverables are expected
+  - Share the detailed usage of LLM in your project, including where & why
+  - Share the learning curve and experience of using LLM
+  - Share the tradeoffs of using LLM

 # What
 * Solve a real-world problem in the domain of actuarial science and risk management using machine learning techniques